alexirpan/alexirpan.github.io/_posts/2018-11-10-neopets-economy.markdown

 get prizes.
 They've been around since the start of the game, and they needed a visual rework.

-Seeing an opporunity, the rework was branded as a renovation project.
+Seeing an opportunity, the rework was branded as a renovation project.
 Users who donated Neopoints would receive thank-you gifts from the Neopian Conservation Society, and the top 10 donaters would be listed on a public leaderboard.
 The most expensive thank-you gift required donating 2,000,000 NP at once.

-There are lots of user stories about people who come back to the site, dig through their storage, and discover an item (like a stamp they got from an event ten years ago) is now worth millions of Neopoints, because it's part of a stamp album that stamp collectors want and they were only given out ten years.
-Any time there's an event that gives out items which will never be given again, you can be sure that some users will get as many as they can as a long-term investment strategy.
+There are lots of user stories about people who come back to the site, dig through their storage, and discover an item is now worth millions of Neopoints.
+For example, it could be a stamp from some random event, and now it's part of a stamp album that stamp collectors want, and they were only given out from that random event ten years ago.
+Any time Neopets runs something that gives out items which will never be given again, you can be sure that some users will get as many as they can as a long-term investment strategy.

-You can see the final tally at the offical [Neopets page](http://www.neopets.com/savethewheels/) for the event.
+You can see the final tally at the official [Neopets page](http://www.neopets.com/savethewheels/) for the event.
 Users donated 12,371,694,534 NP in total, with the top user donating over a billion NP by themselves.